Farm Guidelines & FAQ’s

 - Bring bug spray to protect yourself from getting bug bites.

 - Help us keep our orchards clean and safe.
 Trash cans are provided; please put litter in its proper place.

-- Please respect our private property, and only pick in areas that are open.
-Not all fruit is ripe at the same time!
+- Only pick in the areas you are instructed to enter.
+Not all fruit is ripe at the same time.

 - Please stay clear of tractors, farm equipment, or any other moving vehicles.

-- To pick an apple, using one hand to hold the branch, use your forefinger and thumb to gently turn fruit upward till it releases.
-(Pulling will cause other fruit to fall and destroy flower buds for next year’s crop)
+- To pick an apple, use one hand to hold the branch, and use your forefinger and thumb to gently turn the fruit upward till it releases.
+(Pulling will cause other fruit to fall and destroy flower buds for next year’s crop).

 - What are the ground conditions?
 Occasionally it can get muddy.
 Most ground surfaces around the farm are grassy, paved or gravel.
 Our attractions area is grassy as well.
 Dress accordingly if the weather has recently been rainy.

 - The orchard is private property; all grounds, buildings, and roads are open to the public only during our posted hours.
 No trespassing.
 Our venue grounds, buildings after hours.

 - Please watch your children.
 Parents and or guardians are responsible for their children’s actions at all times.